DETRs with Collaborative Hybrid Assignments Training: Experiments

 \subsection{Comparisons with the state-of-the-art}

-We apply our method with double auxiliary heads to Deformable-DETR++ and report the comparisons on COCO \texttt{val} in Table \ref{tab:coco_sota}.
-Note that the results of $K=1$ are released in the supplementary materials.
+We apply our method with $K=2$ to Deformable-DETR++ and DINO.
+Besides, the quality focal loss~\cite{gfl} and NMS are adopted for our $\mathcal{C}$o-DINO-Deformable-DETR.
+We report the comparisons on COCO \texttt{val} in Table \ref{tab:coco_sota}.
 Compared with other competitive counterparts, our method converges much faster.
-For example, $\mathcal{C}$o-Deformable-DETR readily achieves $49.5\%$ and $50.1\%$ when using only $12$ epochs with ResNet-$50$ and ResNet-$101$ backbone, respectively.
-We further use stronger backbones, \eg, Swin Transformer, and increase the training time to a longer schedule of $36$ epochs.
-We can see that our models consistently outperform the state-of-the-art $\mathcal{H}$-Deformable-DETR with Swin Transformers by $\sim1.0\%$.
-More importantly, $\mathcal{H}$-Deformable-DETR can still be improved from $57.9\%$ to $58.7\%$, surpassing the state-of-the-art DINO-Deformable-DETR ($58.0\%$) that equipped with an improved query formulation and denoising training.
+For example, $\mathcal{C}$o-DINO-Deformable-DETR readily achieves 52.1\% AP when using only 12 epochs with ResNet-50 backbone.
+Our method with Swin-L can obtain 58.9\% AP for 1$\times$ scheduler, even surpassing other state-of-the-art frameworks on 3$\times$ scheduler.
+More importantly, our best model $\mathcal{C}$o-DINO-Deformable-DETR++ achieves 54.8\% AP with ResNet-50 and 60.7\% AP with Swin-L under 36-epoch training, outperforming all existing detectors with the same backbone by clear margins.

-To further explore the scalability potential of our method, we extend the backbone capacity to $1$ billion parameters.
-This extremely large backbone MixMIM-g~\cite{mixmim} is pre-trained on ImageNet-$1$K dataset~\cite{imagenet} using self-supervised learning.
-More details about MixMIM-g are provided in the supplementary materials.
-We first pre-train this model on Objects$365$ for only $16$ epochs, then fine-tune it on the COCO dataset for $12$ epochs.
-In the fine-tuning stage, the input resolution is randomly selected between $480\times2000$ and $1472\times2000$.
-Our results are evaluated with multi-scale testing and horizontal flip.
-Table \ref{tab:sota} presents the state-of-the-art comparisons on the COCO benchmark with fewer extra data sizes.
-With only ImageNet-$1$K as pre-training data and fewer pre-training epochs (\eg, $16$ epochs \vs $24$ epochs of Group DETR v2~\cite{groupv2}), $\mathcal{C}$o-Deformable-DETR achieves state-of-the-art results of $64.4\%$ and $64.5\%$ on COCO \texttt{val} and \texttt{test-dev}, respectively.
+To further explore the scalability of our method, we extend the backbone capacity to 304 million parameters.
+This large-scale backbone ViT-L~\cite{vit} is pre-trained using a self-supervised learning method (EVA-02~\cite{eva02}).
+We first pre-train $\mathcal{C}$o-DINO-Deformable-DETR with ViT-L on Objects365 for 26 epochs, then fine-tune it on the COCO dataset for 12 epochs.
+In the fine-tuning stage, the input resolution is randomly selected between 480$\times$2400 and 1536$\times$2400.
+The detailed settings are available in supplementary materials.
+Our results are evaluated with test-time augmentation.
+Table \ref{tab:sota} presents the state-of-the-art comparisons on the COCO \texttt{test-dev} benchmark.
+With much fewer model sizes (304M parameters), $\mathcal{C}$o-DETR sets a new record of 66.0\% AP on COCO \texttt{test-dev}, outperforming the previous best model InternImage-G~\cite{intern} by +0.5\% AP.